ixmsanto/ixmsanto/README.md

 ###

 <h2 align="center">Hi 👋!
-My name is Santo, and I'm a Full Stack Developer from India.</h2>
+My name is Santo and I'm a Full Stack Developer, from India.</h2>

 ###